2 Broadway: MTA headquarters

 The refurbishment encountered delays in part due to a high demand for skilled construction workers citywide.
 A dispute also arose when the MTA replaced Sapir with Frederick C. Contini, whom Sapir had fired for another reason.
 The change of developer led Sapir to sue the MTA.
 Project costs increased as well; the renovations were expected to cost $135 million by 2000 and about $430 million by 2003.
 Part of the budget increase was attributed to corruption by several parties involved in the renovation, including Contini, who was subsequently indicted for embezzling several million dollars.
 Investigations of Contini's activities found that some of the embezzled funds had gone to the Gambino and Genovese crime families.
 The cost of routine work rose ten times from normal levels, and the law firm which the MTA hired to negotiate the building's lease sent the agency invoices for $8 million in legal fees.
 Sapir and the MTA settled their suit in late 2003.
 The renovation was only about two-thirds complete at that time, leading one reporter to write, "2 Broadway stands as a monument to what's wrong with the MTA and how it handles the public's money."
 The total cost of the renovation ended up at $499 million, excluding an additional $346 million in interest costs.

 Around 2003, the New York City Transit Authority assumed responsibility of the building.
 At that point, 2,700 workers were working in 2 Broadway and another two thousand were to be relocated by the end of the year.
 By 2011, the building had offices for 4,200 MTA employees, putting it at 87 percent occupancy.
 That year, the MTA announced plans to sell off its other office buildings at 341–347 Madison Avenue in Midtown Manhattan.
 As part of this plan, many of the 873 employees at Madison Avenue would be moved to 2 Broadway.
 In addition, the remaining employees at 370 Jay Street were moved to 2 Broadway around the same time.
 The Madison Avenue employees were relocated to 2 Broadway in 2014 and early 2015.
-The MTA moved its Business Service Center and Capital Project Management offices to 2 Broadway in 2020.
+By the early 2020s, all of the MTA employees at 347 Madison Avenue and 370 Jay Street had been relocated to 2 Broadway.